Back

 The Worker Health and Safety Representative and the Joint Occupational Health and Safety Committee support a safe workplace by identifying issues in the clinic, recommending improvements, and ensuring worker participation in health and safety matters.

-A worker health and safety representative is required if your clinic has more than nine and less than 20 staff members.
+A worker health and safety representative is required if your clinic has more than nine and less than 20 regularly employed workers.

 • A worker health and safety representative must be selected from staff at the workplace who do not exercise managerial functions and must be elected by a ballot.